-% Funded with Amount Funded Project Estimated Start Total Project the Impact Fee with Impact Fee Name Date Cost Revenue Revenue Newhall Avenue Corridor FY 24-25 \$1,699 100% \$1,699 Soledad Canyon Corridor FY 23-24 \$4,763 100% \$4,763 Railroad Avenue Corridor FY 23-24 \$5,129 100% \$5,129 Bouquet Canyon Corridor FY 24-25 \$5,454 100% \$5,454
+Project Estimated Start Total Project % Funded with the Impact Fee Amount Funded with Impact Fee Name Date Cost Revenue Revenue Newhall Avenue Corridor 2024-25 \$1,700 100% \$1,700 Soledad Canyon Corridor 2024-25 \$4,766 100% \$4,766 Railroad Avenue Corridor 2024-25 \$5,132 100% \$5,132 Bouquet Canyon Corridor 2024-25 \$5,458 100% \$5,458

-Statement of Major Bridge and Thoroughfare Fees Program Planned Expenditures and Changes in Fund Balance
+Statement of Bridge and Major Thoroughfare Fees Program Planned Expenditures and Changes in Fund Balance

 As a condition of final map approval for property within an area of benefit, or a building permit developer, as a condition of a building permit issuance for property within an area of benefit, is required to pay a fee to defray the cost of constructing bridges over waterways, railways, freeways, and canyons, and/or constructing major thoroughfares.
 The provisions for payment of a fee only applies if the bridge and/or major thoroughfare has been included in an element of the General Plan adopted by the Council at least thirty (30) days prior to the filing of a map or application for a building permit on land located within the boundaries of the area of benefit.
+There is a reasonable relationship between the fee and its purpose because the fee is calculated to reflect the proportionate impact the development will have on bridges and major thoroughfares measured by number of units of the development.

-There is a balance of \$8,154,170 in the Major Bridge and Thoroughfare Fee, which is expected to be used to fund the construction of bridges and/or thoroughfares within benefit areas.
+There is a balance of \$14,589,203 in the Major Bridge and Thoroughfare Fee, which is expected to be used to fund the construction of bridges and/or thoroughfares within benefit areas.